 Geometric Distribution Calculator

-If you ever wondered what is the probability of getting 5 heads in a row while tossing a coin, this geometric distribution calculator might be of help.
+If you ever wondered what is the probability of getting five heads in a row while tossing a coin, this geometric distribution calculator might be of help.
 This article will help you understand the geometric distribution formula and definition.
-It will also present you with some examples of geometric distribution.
+It will also present you with some examples of geometric distributions.

 What is the geometric probability distribution

-Geometric distribution describes number of failures prior to one success.
+Geometric distribution describes the number of failures before one success.
 For example, you may be throwing a die until you get a result of 6.
-Geometric distribution lets you determine the probability of getting a 6 at the first throw, the second and so on.
+Geometric distribution lets you determine the probability of getting a six at the first throw, the second, etc.

 One of the properties of geometric distribution is memorylessness.
 It means that the probability distribution of the upcoming results does not depend on how many failures you already got.
 The exponential distribution has the same property.

 - Throwing a die multiple times to get a result of 6;

 - A couple that plans to have multiple children until the first boy;

 - Transmission of a sequence of bits until the first error; and

 - Interviewing voters until you find someone who voted for the same candidate as you did.